SteveOv/debingest/README.md

     - if `--plot-fold` both folded light-curves are plotted to a png
   - the filtered light-curve magnitude data is written to a JKTEBOP dat file
   - the estimated system parameters are used to write a JKTEBOP _task 3_ in file
+    - any overrides from the fitting_params are applied
     - this includes the appropriate poly instructions for the data's time range